xVoiceSyntax/xVoiceSyntax/README.md

 ### Hi there, I'm xVoiceSyntax 👋

-Im hobby developer and penetration tester.
+Im hobby developer and hobby penetration tester.
 I programming with Java, Python, little C++/C and C#.
 My main programming language is Java.

 *NOTE: Top languages does not indicate my skill level or something like that, it's a github metric of which languages i have the most code on github.*